Have a question? Email Sisterhood President Laurel Fisher at email@example.com

 Traditions is Holding a Vintage Judaica Sale

-Come shop the great collection of much loved-gently used Vintage Judaica that was donated to Traditions.
-100% of proceeds go back to Sisterhood.
-Contact Ellen Schwartz for further information, email@example.com.
+Traditions is still accepting gently used Judaica for our Vintage Judaica corner.
+Come shop the great collection of much loved-gently used Vintage Judaica that has already been donated to Traditions.
+As always, 100% of proceeds go back to Sisterhood.
+Contact Ellen Schwartz for further information, firstname.lastname@example.org.